TypesettingTools/Aegisub/README.md

 2. The June 2010 DirectX SDK (the final release before DirectSound was dropped)
 3. Python 3
 4. Meson
+5. CMake
+6. Powershell execution policy set to Unrestricted

-There are a few optional dependencies:
+There are a few optional dependencies that must be installed and on your PATH:

 1. msgfmt, to build the translations
 2. WinRAR, to build the portable installer
 3. InnoSetup, to build the regular installer
+4. 7zip, to build the regular installer
+5. Moonscript, to build the regular installer

 All other dependencies are either stored in the repository or are included as submodules.